mattermost/mattermost-handbook/operations/research-and-development/engineering/plugin-release-process.md

 * Documentation changes aren’t necessarily vital.
   * Documentation through bundled releases aren’t viewable through the app and users will be looking at the latest master commit in the GitHub repo.
 * The PR for the version bump (in the plugin repo) does not mean that is the last commit to get tagged.
 This step only bumps the version.
 The tagging step actually determines the commit that is tagged with the release tag.

+### Create release issue

+* Create an issue on the corresponding repository to track the whole release process.
+  * **Title:** `Release vX.Y.Z`
+  * **Summary:** Add every outstanding PR or issue as a [task list item](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-task-lists).
+* Assign yourself to the issue.
+* Add `Type/Task` label.
+* Add that issue to the [Plugin Releases board](https://github.com/orgs/mattermost/projects/2) in `Code Changes Needed`.
+* Once every code change for the release has been merged, move the issue to `Release in Review` and open a version bump PR.

 ### Create version bump PR